open-telemetry/oteps/text/0250-Composite_Samplers.md

 - The THRESHOLD value represented as a 14-character hexadecimal string, with value of `null` representing non-probabilistic `DROP` decision,
 - A function (`GetAttributes`) that provides a set of Attributes to be added to the Span in case of positive final sampling decision,
-- A function (`GetTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the Span.
+- A function (`UpdateTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the Span.
 The samplers SHOULD NOT add or modify the `th` value for the `ot` key within these functions.

 #### Constructing `SamplingResult`